TommyCpp/Athena/README.md

 Book Management System based on Spring Framework and Restful API

+This is project is inspired by the question from [here](http://www.cnsoftbei.com/bencandy.php?fid=148&aid=1532)
 ## Install & Preparation
 ### Add Config file
 To install the application, first need to create some config file in resources